BluRosie/hgss-filesys-example/README.md

  run scripts\decompress.bat

- make edits to the filesystem
+ make edits to the filesystem.  if you want mud slopes as collision type 0xD9, run scripts\makemudslope.bat

  run scripts\compile.bat when ready to build a rom